HomeArticlesGuideNRI Investment Guide

 Step 5: Review CAGR and Plan for Repatriation

-The final step — one that NRI investors often defer until it becomes urgent — is structuring how and when you bring investment proceeds back to your country of residence.
+The final step, one that NRI investors often put off until it becomes urgent, is structuring how and when you bring investment proceeds back to your country of residence.

 Calculating your actual CAGR

 After one to three years of investing, calculate the actual CAGR of your portfolio rather than relying on the fund's stated returns.
-The CAGR Calculator takes two inputs — the beginning value and the ending value — and returns the compounded annual growth rate for any period.
-This matters for NRIs because the relevant CAGR is not the rupee CAGR of the fund, but the foreign-currency CAGR after accounting for both investment performance and rupee movement.
+The CAGR Calculator takes two inputs, the beginning value and the ending value, and returns the compounded annual growth rate for any period.
+This matters for NRIs because the relevant CAGR isn't the rupee CAGR of the fund.
+It's the foreign-currency CAGR after accounting for both investment performance and rupee movement.
 Model both numbers side by side.

 Repatriation planning

-Investments made through an NRE account can be repatriated at any time without restriction — there is no annual cap, no prior permission required, and no tax in India on the principal (capital gains tax applies on gains as normal).
+Investments made through an NRE account can be repatriated at any time without restriction.
+There's no annual cap, no prior permission required, and no tax in India on the principal (capital gains tax applies on gains as normal).
 This makes the NRE route the cleanest structure for NRIs who plan to eventually move proceeds abroad.

-For NRO-based investments, plan repatriation in advance: the USD 1 million annual cap, the requirement for CA certification (Form 15CA/15CB), and the tax payment verification process take time.
-If your cumulative NRO investment proceeds are likely to exceed USD 1 million, begin the process at least one financial year before you need the funds.
+For NRO-based investments, plan repatriation in advance.
+The USD 1 million annual cap, the requirement for CA certification (Form 15CA/15CB), and the tax payment verification process all take time.
+If your cumulative NRO investment proceeds are likely to exceed USD 1 million, start the process at least one financial year before you need the funds.

 The right time to repatriate